OpenMDAO/OpenMDAO-Framework/docs/complex/example.rst

     >>> my_engine.RPM = 7500
     Traceback (most recent call last):
         ...
-    TraitError: Trait 'RPM' must be a float in the range [1000.0, 6000.0] but a value of 7500 <type 'int'> was specified.
+    ValueError: Trait 'RPM' must be a float in the range [1000.0, 6000.0] but a value of 7500 <type 'int'> was specified.

 OpenMDAO raises an exception indicating that the maximum value for RPM has been violated.
 This exception can be handled to provide some logical response